 The best way to resolve domestic violence charges is by the state dropping the charges.
 Your attorney will need to show that you do not have any prior convictions on similar charges.
 If this is your first offense, your attorney may file a motion requesting the judge dismiss the charges.
 Your attorney will provide factors that show you have a job, are a productive member of society, and that you agree to attend anger management classes.
 Generally, the courts will proceed with a case unless there is no probable cause or when the evidence is lacking.
 It is important to note that once a victim reports a crime, the consequences are typically out of their hands.
 The charges can proceed even if the victim wishes to drop them.

 Domestic violence charges are serious, and if convicted, you will suffer the consequences for a long time.
 It is helpful to speak to a qualified criminal defense attorney as soon as possible following the incident.
 Your attorney will review and gather information and work to resolve the matter in your favor.
-To learn more about fighting domestic violence charges contact our criminal defense team at David Lehr Law at (805) 477-0070.
+To learn more about fighting domestic violence charges contact our criminal defense team at Strongest Defense at (805) 477-0070.